 b.
-Characteristics of the Defendant
+Characteristics of the defendant

 United States v.
-Sprague, 370 F. App'x 638 (6th Cir.), cert. denied, 131 S. Ct.
-223 (2010) (affirming a sentence twice as long as the advisory guideline sentence, based in part on the defendant's likelihood of re-offending.
+Sprague, 370 F. App'x 638 (6th Cir.
+2010) (affirming a sentence twice as long as the advisory guideline sentence, based in part on the defendant's likelihood of re-offending.
 The court noted that the defendant was a child sexual predator "who has been actively seeking additional victims" and who had a high risk of recidivism).

 United States v.
 Autery, 555 F.3d 864 (9th Cir.
-2009) (affirming downward variance from a guideline range of 41-51 months to five years probation in possession of child pornography case based in part on finding that the defendant did not fit the profile of a pedophile, had no history of substance abuse, no interpersonal instability, was motivated and intelligent, and had the continuing support of his family).
+2009) (affirming downward variance from a guideline range of 41-51 months to 5 years' probation in possession of child pornography case based in part on finding that the defendant did not fit the profile of a pedophile, had no history of substance abuse, no interpersonal instability, was motivated and intelligent, and had the continuing support of his family).